Covid19 - how to cope with grief when everything is changing

 Support for adults

-New book helps explain coronavirus to children
+Free digital book helps explain coronavirus to younger children

 Explaining the current situation to young children, without frightening, or confusing them, is a real concern for many parents & carers.

-Now, a new digital book, illustrated by renowned children's author & illustrator Axel Scheffler, has been created to help primary-school aged children understand the virus and what is being done to help control it.
+Now, a fantastic digital book, illustrated by renowned children's author & illustrator Axel Scheffler, has been created to help primary-school aged children understand the virus and what is being done to help control it.
 The book is free to download, so click here for your copy.

 When you cant be there to say goodbye